Snake worship: Mesoamerica

 The Maya deity Kukulkan and the Aztec Quetzalcoatl (both meaning "feathered serpent") figured prominently in their respective cultures of origin.
 Kukulkan (Q'uq'umatz in K'iche' Maya) is associated with Vision Serpent iconography in Maya art.
 Kukulkan was an official state deity of the Itza in the northern Yucatan.

 The worship of Quetzalcoatl dates back as early as the 1st century BC at Teotihuacan.
 In the Postclassic period (AD 900–1519), the cult was centered at Cholula.
 Quetzalcoatl was associated with wind, the dawn, the planet Venus as the morning star, and was a tutelary patron of arts, crafts, merchants, and the priesthood.

 South America

 The Raimondi Stela from the Chavín culture, Ancash, Peru depicts a fanged and clawed figure with snakes for hair.

 Serpents figure prominently in the art of the pre-Incan Chavín culture, as can be seen at the type-site of Chavín de Huántar in Peru.
 In Chile, the Mapuche mythology featured a serpent figure in stories about a deluge.

+Suriname

+In the Surinamese faith of Winti, there are numerous serpent divinities (or a profusion of names for them).
+Here, the generic deity is called wɩnti (winti, "wind, spirit, god"), compared to the Fon term vodų for "deity" (in Benin/ex-Dahomey), yet the cognate term vɔdų has come to mean more particularly "serpent deity" in general in the Saramacca District of Suriname.

+Dagowe (Surinamese cognate to the of the Dahomey) is a significant snake deity in Suriname.
+When the Earth Goddess Grɔ̨ Mama is enraged, she manifests herself as the Dagowe or Aboma (python).

+In fact, "there is no sharp distinction between the Earth deities and the Snake spirits".
+The roster of snake deities thus may have a proper place in the hierarchy next to the Sky-god and Earth goddess: they are the aforementioned Dagowe, the Papa (also called "Papa snake", or Papa gadu meaning "Papa god"), and Hei̯-grɔ̨ of surpassing strength, (equivalent to the Aido Hwedo of the Dahomey), the vɔdų ("generic serpent god") and Aboma ("python"), both aforementioned, also Alado, Sɩnero, Korowena, Kwɛnda, Tobochina, and Cheno.

+It is said that the women's winti (in the sense of familiar god[?]) are often snake spirits; the Papa snake in particular only takes (spiritual) possession of women, unlike other snake spirits who may inhabit men or women.